 “Use any disadvantages/hardships to become better, leverage those bad times for all you can.”

 “Follow your passion, don’t be scared of change.”

 “Determination and passion are essential.”

 How it works: Upon confirmation of your participation via our easy online form below, we will schedule you to speak in one or two specific business classes within a half-day time frame.
 Once you let us know a day and block of time, we will schedule you for specific classes.
-We will then contact you with the courses/faculty whose class(es) you will present in by the end of February/early March.
+We will then contact you with the courses/faculty whose class(es) you will present in by early March.
 Unless you indicate otherwise, we will schedule you, if possible, for TWO courses.